Tornadoes of 2007: November 6 (Colombia)

 While tornado occurrences are very rare, the Colombian capital Bogotá was hit by its second tornado of the year.
 The tornado which was also caught on tape, tore up the roof of a car dealership and additional scattered damage.
 No injuries or deaths were reported during the tornado event.
 The area was hit with extensive severe weather over the past few days which included torrential rains that caused significant flooding across the region as well as hail and wind.
 Hundreds of motorists were stranding on area roads due to the extensive amounts of hail and rain.

 November 14

 After a lull in activity in the US, several tornadoes touched down across parts of the Tennessee Valley north into Kentucky on November 14.
 The strongest was an EF2 tornado in Kimball, Tennessee where several houses and a church were heavily damaged, injuring nine people.
-Structural damage was also reported in Laurel County, Kentucky and in two counties in Middle Tennesseefrom separate EF1 tornadoes.
+Structural damage was also reported in Laurel County, Kentucky and in two counties in Middle Tennessee from separate EF1 tornadoes.